BoD/android-activitylifecyclecallbacks-compat/README.md

 For instance the Google Analytics library requires you to call a specific method in `onStart` and `onStop` of all your activities.

 One way to do this is to have a base activity that does the job in `onStart` and `onStop` and then have all your activities extend it.
-But this is not ideal - if you use other similar libraries, your activity hierarchy could get deep.
+But this is not ideal - if you use several libraries like this, your activity hierarchy could start to get deep (and hard to read / maintain).

 This is why the ActivityLifecycleCallbacks APIs were introduced in Android 4.

-Basically you call `registerActivityLifecycleCallbacks` on your `Application` object, passing an `ActivityLifecycleCallbacks` object and the system will call the methods following the the life cycle of all the activities.
+Basically you call `registerActivityLifecycleCallbacks` on your `Application`, passing an `ActivityLifecycleCallbacks` and the system will call the methods following the life cycle of all the activities.

 This library allows you to use these APIs in versions of Android lower than 4.